MerginMaps/docs/docs/content/en/qgis/project_config.md

 This section briefly describes behaviour of some types of widgets with several configurations.
 Make use of Value Map widget in your forms to simplify filling the forms during survey.

-#### Attachement (External resource) widget
+#### Attachment (External resource) widget
 To be able to attach photos to a survey feature, you will need to have an attribute column in your survey layer.
 Within the form setting, ensure to set Widget type to Attachment.
 The widget is compatible with field of type QString.
 It suppose to store absolute/relative path to an image.

 ##### Field configuration: